Home » Symptoms » Dog Symptoms A-Z » Oozing Skin Lesions

 - Pain: Affected dogs may show pain sensitivity when touching the affected skin areas.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 Keep the affected area as dry as possible.
-Moisture promotes the growth of bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
-Some types of bacteria are beneficial or even essential to life, while others can cause disease. and fungi.
+Moisture promotes the growth of bacteria and fungi.
 A clean, dry cloth can help remove excess moisture.
-Make sure your dog does not lick or scratch at the affected areas.
+Make sure your dog does not lick or scratch the affected areas.
 An Elizabethan collar (protective collar) may be necessary in some cases to prevent licking.

-Monitor the symptoms closely and note changes to provide this information to the veterinarian.
+Monitor the symptoms closely and note any changes to provide this information to the veterinarian.
 If there is no improvement or the condition worsens, do not hesitate to consult the veterinarian again.

 Outlook on current research